Skordio/reely-bad/README.md

 # Reely Bad

 This is the website for Group 2's Meta Puzzle for the CSCI 539 final project.
+You can find the website hosted [here](http://skordio.github.io/reely-bad/)

 ## Project Setup